Jessime/Jessime.github.io/_posts/2021-02-12-interview_frustrations.md

 > 8. Please install Zoom and Microsoft Teams on your laptop prior to the seminar.
 We will use Microsoft Teams as default and Zoom as backup.
 > We greatly look forward to meeting you!

-The wanted me to make a hour long presentation as part of the interview.
+They wanted me to make a hour long presentation as part of the interview.
 The last time I made a talk that long, I practiced it for weeks.
-Given that they gave me a week's heads up total, I took the weekend and put together what I could.
+Given that they gave me a week's heads-up total, I took the weekend and put together what I could.
 I'd say I put in a dozen hours, realistically.
-I was pretty excited about the product and was kinda looking forward to giving the talk.
+I was pretty excited about the final product and was kinda looking forward to giving the talk.
 The day before my interview, I got this email:

 > Good Morning Jessime,